Ghislaine Maxwell: Jane Doe v Epstein's estate (2021)

 Maxwell was named in a civil suit filed against Epstein's estate in March 2021 by a Broward County woman who accused Epstein and Maxwell of trafficking her after repeatedly raping her in Florida in 2008.

+Haddon, Morgan, and Foreman v.
+Ghislaine Maxwell (2022)

+Maxwell was sued in 2022 by her attorneys legal firm Haddon, Morgan, and Foreman in County District Court in Denver, Colorado for more than $878,000 in unpaid legal fees.
+Her brother, Kevin Maxwell, and her then-husband, Scott Borgerson, were named as co-defendants.
+The lawfirm which began representing Maxwell in 2015, also alleged that Maxwell and Borgerson had attempted to shield her real estate assets in limited liability companies in an effort to protect them from creditors like the law firm.

+Stein v.
+Maxwell and Epstein's Estate (2023)

+In 2023, Elizabeth Stein filed a lawsuit in New York Supreme Court against Maxwell and Epstein's estate.
+Stein said she met Maxwell when interning at the luxury retailer Henri Bendel and while attending the Fashion Institute of Technology in 1994.
+At the time, she was 4-foot-11 and weighed about 80 pounds, making her appear younger than her 21 years.
+She described three years of grooming, sexual assault and trafficking.
+In 2021, Stein had been deemed ineligible for compensation from the Epstein victims fund.
+The lawsuit was settled in 2024, with Stein receiving compensation without admission of wrongdoing by Maxwell or the estate.

 Dispute over release of court documents

 On 2 July 2019 the US Court of Appeals for the Second Circuit ordered the unsealing of documents from the earlier civil suit against Maxwell by Giuffre.
 Epstein was arrested on 6 July 2019 at Teterboro Airport in New Jersey and charged with sex trafficking and sex trafficking conspiracy.
 Maxwell requested a re-hearing in a federal appeals court on 17 July 2019, in an effort to keep documents sealed that were part of a suit by Giuffre.
 On 9 August 2019 the first batch of documents was unsealed and released from the earlier defamation suit by Giuffre against Maxwell.
 Epstein was found dead on 10 August 2019, after reportedly hanging himself in his Manhattan prison cell.

 Maxwell and her lawyers continued to argue against the further release of court documents in December 2019.
 Reuters confirmed on 27 December 2019 that Maxwell was under investigation by the FBI for facilitating Epstein's criminal activities.
 Additional documents from the Giuffre v Maxwell defamation suit were released on 30 July 2020.
 The documents included a deposition given by Giuffre and more recent email exchanges between Maxwell and Epstein, with some of the correspondence from 2015.
 On 3 January 2024 over 900 pages of previously sealed documents relating to Giuffre's civil case against Maxwell were made public following litigation by the Miami Herald; further documents were released on 4 January.